-Nick is adept at identifying and advising on IP issues in the digital economy, including copyright and trade mark questions raised by online services and social media.
-He also advises on multi-jurisdictional IP litigation and strategy.
-Alongside this, his practice covers transactional IP work such as licensing (particularly, brand licensing arrangements), and advice on the IP aspects of large-scale corporate restructures and reorganisations.
+Nick is adept at identifying and advising on IP issues in the digital economy, including copyright and trade mark questions raised by a multitude of online services and social media.
+He also advises on multi-jurisdictional IP litigation and strategy and represents clients in UK litigation.
+Alongside this, his practice covers transactional IP work such as licensing (particularly, brand licensing arrangements).